dinde451/jarr.d1/Jarulfs_Guide.md

 1 A character only benefits from the fastest one, as they are not cumulative.
-The exception is if you have one of each in which case you will, in Diablo only, receive a further reduction in hit recovery time.
+The exception is if you have one of each in which case you will, in Diablo only, trigger a bug and receive a further reduction in hit recovery time.
 See chapter 2.2.1 for more information.

 <table>
 <tbody>